manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 Defining a Schema
 ===============

-Schema objects tell Holopy what its calculated results should look like.
+Schema objects tell HoloPy what its calculated results should look like.
 They are intentionally very similar to the objects you get back when you load data.
 To compute a simulated hologram you can define a Schema like this::